Pope Gregory XIII: Foreign policy

 The Japanese ambassadors of Tennsho, Keisho, headed by Itō Mancio, meet with Pope Gregory XIII in 1585.

 Though he feared the invasion of Europe by the Turks, Gregory XIII's attentions were more consistently directed to the dangers of the Protestants.
-He encouraged the plans of Philip II to dethrone Elizabeth I of England (reigned from 1558 to 1603), resulting in English Protestants suspecting Catholics as potential traitors and subversives.
+He encouraged the plans of Philip II to dethrone Elizabeth I (r.
+1558 to 1603) from the English throne, resulting in English Protestants suspecting Catholics as potential traitors and subversives.

 In 1578, to further the plans of exiled English and Irish Catholics such as Nicholas Sanders, William Allen, and James Fitzmaurice FitzGerald, Gregory outfitted adventurer Thomas Stukeley with a ship and an army of 800 men to land in Ireland to aid the Catholics against the Protestant plantations.
 To his dismay, Stukeley joined his forces with those of King Sebastian of Portugal against Sultan Abdul Malik of Morocco instead.

-Another papal expedition sailed to Ireland in 1579 with a mere 50 soldiers under the command of Fitzmaurice, accompanied by Sanders as papal legate.
-They took part in the Second Desmond Rebellion.
+Another papal expedition sailed to Ireland in 1579, with a mere 50 soldiers under the command of Fitzmaurice, accompanied by Sanders as papal legate.They took part in the Second Desmond Rebellion.
 All of the soldiers and sailors on board, as well as the women and children who accompanied them, were beheaded or hanged on landing in Kerry in the Smerwick Massacre.

 In 1580, he was persuaded by English Jesuits to moderate or suspend the Bull Regnans in Excelsis (1570), which had excommunicated Queen Elizabeth I of England.
 Catholics were advised to obey the queen outwardly in all civil matters until such time as a suitable opportunity presented itself for her overthrow.